couchbaselabs/SQLstreamingtoNoSQL/README.md

 Run sh cleanup.sh to clean up previous containers

 Steps:
 1) To start Confluent Platform, Couchbase server and SQL Server inside the same network run: docker compose up -d.
 This will start SQL server with pre populated tables and Couchbase server with all the scopes and collection already created.
+If you want to connect to SQL server instance use this credentials: SA/Password!
 2) Create the SQL Server Source and Sink Connectors:
 *  curl -X POST -H "Content-Type: application/json" -d @SqlServerConnector.json http://localhost:8083/connectors
  *  curl -X POST -H "Content-Type: application/json" -d @CouchbaseSinkConnector.json http://localhost:8083/connectors